anikihref/zno-osvita/README.md

 # About
 This project is remake of site [zno-osvita](https://zno.osvita.ua/).
 So, it's my first pet-project.
-I haven't done a lot of things here yet, but I'm still working on it.

-In a few month I'll try to make it look better then original site.

 # Quick start